apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/upgrading.md

 Upgrading BlackBerry
 ============================

-This document describes the process of upgrading Cordova projects to the latest released version
+This guide shows how to modify BlackBerry projects to upgrade from older versions of Cordova.
+Most of these instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
+See The Cordova Command-line Interface for information how to update the version of the CLI.

 ## Upgrading 2.8.0 projects to 2.9.0 ##